evengers/probusblockchain/README.md

 Initial thoughts on To-Do (but given blockchain as service offerings not much point) :

-- add ledger-style .xls to .json ?? for ease of ledger use
+- add ledger-style .xls to .json ?? for ease of ledger demo-use

 - add permissions